-- Subscribers: it will generally be a period of 2 years after we were last in contact with you.
+- People who share their personal data with us but do not become customers: generally, for a period of 2 years after we were last in contact with you.

-- Customers: it will generally be a period of 6 years after the last purchase (save for email addresses used to create “lookalike” profiles, or contacted via a cart abandonment email, which are not retained without permission).
+- Customers: generally, for a period of 6 years after the last purchase (save for email addresses used to create “lookalike” profiles, or contacted via a cart abandonment email, which are not retained).

-- Freelancers: it will generally for a period of 6 years after the end of our relationship with you.
+- Casual workers and freelancers: generally, for a period of 6 years after the end of our relationship with you.

-- B2B: this will be for as long as we continue to have a relationship with the relevant customer or supplier/sponsor and then for a period of 6 years afterwards.
+- Individual contacts at customers and suppliers/sponsors: for as long as we continue to have a relationship with that customer or supplier/sponsor and then for a period of 6 years afterwards.

-- Investors: it will generally be for a period of 6 years after the date you cease to be an investor in Fnatic.
+- Investors: for a period of 6 years after the date you cease to be an investor in Fnatic.

 You’re entitled to know what personal information we hold about you and how that information is processed, which means you can ask us to do any of the following things: